ririhedou/AppRewriting/README.md

 Furthermore, our rewriting can terminate this sink at runtime.
 A security analyst can stop the invocation of this sink if the sink is very sensitive (e.g., sending messages to premium number).

 <img src="https://github.com/ririhedou/AppRewriting/blob/master/Taintflow/screen2.png" height="500" width="300">

+## Disclaim

+This tool is only a research prototype for app rewriting for security.

 ## Conclusion